Generating Streamlining Constraints with Large Language Models: Preliminaries

 We note that streamlining constraints are not required to be sound.
 This means that adding the streamlining constraint may make a satisfiable instance of a constraint model unsatisfiable.
 As a consequence, an unsatisfiable instance in the streamlined model does not imply that the instance is unsatisfiable in the original model.

-Other constraints that are similar to streamliners \emph{implied} (or \emph{redundant}) constraints, \emph{symmetry-breaking} constraints, and \emph{dominance-breaking} constraints.
-Implied constraints do not change the set of feasible solutions \cite{FrischJM04,FrischMW01,CharnleyCM06,ColtonM01,FrischMW03}.
-Symmetry-breaking constraints eliminate certain solutions within each equivalence class while ensuring that at least one solution from each class remains \cite{FlenerFHKMPW01,FrischHKMW06,FrischJMM07,FrischHKMW09,ItzhakovC22,FichteHS20a}.
-Dominance breaking constraints are applicable in the context of optimization problems (possibly formulated as a decision problem, with the objective value explicitly stated in the model), as they disallow solutions that are known to be suboptimal, and possibly some optimal solutions as well, so long as at least one optimal solution remains \cite{PrestwickB04,ChuS15,LeeZ22,GomesS04}.
+Other constraints that are similar to streamliners are \emph{implied} (or \emph{redundant}) constraints, \emph{symmetry-breaking} constraints, and \emph{dominance-breaking} constraints.
+Implied constraints do not change the set of feasible solutions~\cite{FrischJM04,FrischMW01,CharnleyCM06, ColtonM01,FrischMW03}.
+Symmetry-breaking constraints eliminate certain solutions within each equivalence class while ensuring that at least one solution from each class remains~\cite{FlenerFHKMPW01,FrischHKMW06,FrischJMM07,FrischHKMW09,ItzhakovC22, FichteHS20a}.
+Dominance-breaking constraints are applicable in the context of optimization problems (possibly formulated as a decision problem with the objective value explicitly stated in the model), as they disallow solutions that are known to be suboptimal.
+It might disallow optimal solutions as well, as long as at least one optimal solution remains~\cite{PrestwickB04,ChuS15,LeeZ22,GomesSellmann04}.
 In contrast to streamliners, such constraints are guaranteed to be sound.

 Finding a useful streamliner manually by a human expert is a time-consuming process.
-Therefore it is appealing to generate streamliners automatically, a direction explored successfully in previous work~\cite{WetterAM15,SpracklenAM18,SpracklenDAM19,SpracklenDAM23}.
+Therefore, it is appealing to generate streamliners automatically, a direction explored successfully in previous work~\cite{WetterAM15,SpracklenAM18,SpracklenDAM19,SpracklenDAM23}.
 A common point between all these previous approaches is that they treat the streamliner generation as a high-effort, offline task, taking up to 4 CPU days for a single problem.
 The streamliner is built up systematically from elementary constraints to reduce the domain of a decision variable and tested on a large set of automatically generated instances.

-Similar to other recent studies \cite{SpracklenDAM23} we will use the term streamliner in a wider sense to accommodate also redundant, symmetry-breaking constraints.
-This is particularly useful in our context, since for automatically constructed constraints, it is difficult to determine which type the new constraint is, and, from a pragmatic point of view, the distinction does not matter.
+Similar to other recent studies \cite{SpracklenDAM23}, we use the term streamliner in a wider sense to also accommodate redundant, symmetry-breaking constraints.
+This is particularly useful in our context since, for automatically constructed constraints, it is difficult to determine which type the new constraint is.
+At the same time, we acknowledge that the practical impact of different constraint types can vary substantially.
+Therefore, rather than focusing on a strict theoretical classification, we adopt a pragmatic viewpoint and evaluate each generated constraint empirically.